hardyoyo/RodmanPottingerCookbook/recipes/Japchae.md

 ---

-Bring a large pot of water to a boil, cook noodles according to the directions on the package.
+Bring a large pot of water to a boil, cook noodles according to the directions on the package (usually about 10 minutes).
 Drain and rinse the noodles in cool water.
 Add 1t sesame oil to coat the noodles, then use scissors to cut the noodles (around 3-4 times).
 In the same pot, add the spinach and blanch for 30 seconds.
 Rinse with cold water and squeeze excess liquid out using a towel.
 Chop the bundled up spinach in half.
 Slice all the vegetables into match stick sized pieces (or as close as you can get, bigger is OK, as long as they are roughly the same size).
 Cut the tofu in to thin recangles.
 Put the Tamari, water, and sesame oil in a small bowl and  stir.
 In a large skillet or wok, over medium heat, fry the tofu with a splash of sesame oil until lightly browned on each side.
 Transfer to another bowl and set aside.
 In the same skillet/wok, fry the onions and garlic for 1 minute.
 Then add in the mushrooms and carrot, fry for a minute.
 Add in the zucchini and scallions, fry for another minute.
 Turn down the heat a bit, add in the noodles, spinach, tofu and sauce.
 Toss and cook until the sauce is all soaked up.
 Serve and garnish with sesame seeds.

 > ![info](./images/info-icon.png) *Use 2 colanders to "blanch" the spinach in "easy mode": put your spinach in a large colander, then put a smaller colander